3 Discrete Probability

 Pr(picking a Democrat) = 0.44

-Pr(picking an undecided) = 0.10
+Pr(picking an Undecided) = 0.10

 Pr(picking a Green) = 0.02

-3.4 Monte Carlo
+3.3 Monte Carlo

-Computers provide a way to actually perform the simple random experiment described above: pick a bead at random from a bag that contains three blue beads and two red ones.
+Computers provide a way to actually perform the simple random long-run experiment described above: pick a bead at random from a bag that contains three blue beads and two red ones.
 Random number generators permit us to mimic the process of picking at random.

 An example is the sample function in R. We demonstrate its use in the code below.
 First, we use the function rep to generate the urn: